Shecodesin22/Capstone-Project/README.md

 Invokana (a 3rd line drug to treat diabetes), Entresto (a fixed dose drug to treat heart failure), Chantix (a smoking cessation drug) and Murbetriq (an overactive bladder control drug)  all had lower model RMSEs that the former 3 drugs and had somewhat better predictions for 2020 payments.
 However, it is recommended that other machine learning models be built with other types of data (including other drug payments/presences) to do a more accurate job of future predictions.

 #### Folders:
-I: Scrap
-- Unpolished, draft code.
-Please ignore.

-II: Ohio
+I: Ohio
 - Please start with these files to replicate this analysis.
 These files are the building blocks for the analysis.
 For more details, see the immediate next section.

 #### Files & Reproducing This Analysis:
 Please start with the files located in the Ohio folder, with the number "00xxx".
 You will need to download the respect year's general payments file from the CMS website listed under Data Source to gather Ohio data to build the analytical file.
 I recommend only downloading one file at a time from the CMS website and zipping it or deleting it after you are finished to conserve space on your computer.

-After you have completed downloading the data and have obtained data for Ohio, you can contnue to run the files in the numbered order that they appear in this directory.
+After you have completed downloading the data and have obtained data for Ohio, you can continue to run the files in the numbered order that they appear in this main directory (outside of the Ohio folder, where this README file is located).
 #### Data Source:
 The data for this project was pulled from the general payments data files for each year of 2013- 2020 found at the Centers for Medicare and Medicaid Services website (https://www.cms.gov/OpenPayments/Data/Dataset-Downloads).
 These data files had most recently been updated as of 1/21/22.
 The data for 2021 will not be released until June 2022.